First Simulations of Axion Minicluster Halos: Abstract

 \section{Abstract}

 We study the gravitational collapse of axion dark matter fluctuations in the post-inflationary scenario, so-called axion miniclusters, with N-body simulations.
 Largely confirming theoretical expectations, overdensities begin to collapse in the radiation-dominated epoch and form an early distribution of miniclusters with masses up to $10^{-12}\,M_\odot$.
 After matter-radiation equality, ongoing mergers give rise to a steep power-law distribution of minicluster halo masses.
 The density profiles of well-resolved halos are NFW-like to good approximation.
-The fraction of axion DM in these bound structures is $\sim 0.75$ at redshift $z=100$.
+The fraction of axion dark matter in these bound structures is $\sim 0.75$ at redshift $z=100$.

-The QCD axion is a hypothetical particle predicted in the Peccei-Quinn (PQ) mechanism for solving the strong CP problem, and is considered one of the best motivated dark matter candidates~\cite{PhysRevLett.40.223,PhysRevLett.40.279,PhysRevLett.43.103,shifman,DINE1981199,PRESKILL1983127,PQ1,PQ2}.
-In the so-called post-inflation scenario, the axion field takes initial conditions after a phase transition happening after cosmic inflation, and its resulting DM density distribution has large fluctuations on sub-parsec comoving scales.
-Their gravitational collapse results in the formation of so-called axion miniclusters (MCs) with characteristic masses and radii of order $M_\mathrm{mc}\sim 10^{-12}\,M_\odot$ and $R_\mathrm{mc}\sim 10^{12}\,\mathrm{cm}$~\cite{Hogan1988,Kolb:1993zz,Kolb:1994fi,Kolb:1995bu}, a range\footnote{Note that these estimates depend strongly on the cosmological assumptions before big bang nucleosynthesis~\cite{Nelson:2018via,Visinelli:2018wza}.} in which they could be detected in femto-, pico-~\cite{Kolb:1995bu} and microlensing surveys~\cite{fairbairn2018}.
-Moreover, the clumping of dark matter axions in bound objects has a direct implication in the direct detection at terrestrial experiments~\cite{Tinyakov2016,OHare:2017yze,Knirck:2018knd} and could have an impact in indirect detection~\cite{Tkachev:2014dpa,Pshirkov:2016bjr}, see also~\cite{Tkachev:2015usb}.
+The QCD axion is a hypothetical particle predicted in the Peccei-Quinn (PQ) mechanism for solving the strong CP problem, and is considered one of the best motivated dark matter (DM) candidates~\cite{PhysRevLett.40.223,PhysRevLett.40.279,PhysRevLett.43.103,shifman,DINE1981199,PRESKILL1983127,PQ1,PQ2}.
+In the so-called postinflation scenario, the axion field takes initial conditions after a phase transition happening after cosmic inflation, and its resulting DM density distribution has large fluctuations on subparsec comoving scales.
+Their gravitational collapse results in the formation of so-called axion miniclusters (MCs) with characteristic masses and radii of order $M_\mathrm{mc}\sim 10^{-12}\,M_\odot$ and $R_\mathrm{mc}\sim 10^{12}\,\mathrm{cm}$~\cite{Hogan1988,Kolb:1993zz,Kolb:1994fi,Kolb:1995bu}, a range\footnote{Note that the estimates depend strongly on the cosmological assumptions before big bang nucleosynthesis~\cite{Nelson:2018via,Visinelli:2018wza}.} in which they could be detected in femto-, pico-~\cite{Kolb:1995bu} and microlensing surveys~\cite{fairbairn2018}.
+Moreover, the clumping of DM axions in bound objects has a direct implication in the direct detection at terrestrial experiments~\cite{Tinyakov2016,OHare:2017yze,Knirck:2018knd} and could have an impact in indirect detection~\cite{Tkachev:2014dpa,Pshirkov:2016bjr}, see also~\cite{Tkachev:2015usb}.
 Thus, quantitative predictions for the distribution of axions and the properties of MCs in this scenario are important.